Natural Remedies for POTS in 2025: Lifestyle Advice & More

 October 1, 2025

-- Tracking with Human Health makes a difference - logging symptoms, treatments, and routines can highlight personal triggers and trends for better-informed conversations.
+• Tracking with the Human Health app makes a difference - logging symptoms, treatments, and routines can highlight personal triggers and trends for better-informed conversations.

 The good news?
 Natural remedies for POTS may help ease day-to-day symptoms.

-In this guide, you’ll learn practical lifestyle strategies and how tracking with Human Health can uncover the patterns that matter most.
+In this guide, you’ll learn practical lifestyle strategies and how tracking with the Human Health app can uncover the patterns that matter most.

 Natural remedies for POTS that may work for you